Ta7a21/coding-for-embedded/chapter_1.md

     return /* Not compliant */
 x = 1;
 ```
-7. Use break for each case in switch-case
+7. Use the break keyword for each case in switch-case
 ```c
 switch(a)
 {